DolibarrFoundation/foundation/marketplace/README.md

 ## Installation

 Prerequisites: You must have the Dolibarr ERP CRM software installed.
-You can down it from [Dolistore.org](https://www.dolibarr.org).
+You can download it from [Dolibarr.org](https://www.dolibarr.org).
 You can also get a ready to use instance in the cloud from htts://saas.dolibarr.org